 How to check your credit scores and reports

-Knowing what your credit score is prior to applying for a new credit card or loan can help give you insight into which products you may qualify for and what interest rates you can expect.
+Understanding your credit score before applying for a new credit card or loan can give you insight into whether you may qualify for new credit and what interest rates you can expect.

-If you notice any incorrect information on your credit report, you should file a dispute with the credit reporting company to let them know what information is inaccurate.
-Be very clear about what is wrong and why, and support your claims with whatever documents you can provide.
+If you notice incorrect information on your credit report, you should file a dispute with the credit reporting company to request that the inaccurate information be removed.
+Be very clear about what is wrong and why, and provide documentation that substantiates your claim.